 Filhós à Alentejana (Portuguese Crispy Orange-Flavored Alentejo Pastries)

 Filhós (Fried Dough Pastries) are popular during special occasions and holidays such as the current Carnival season.
-I made the Filhós à Alentejana (Crispy Orange-Flavored Alentejo Pastries).
+I made the Filhós à Alentejana (Filhós Alentejanas, Crispy Orange-Flavored Alentejo Pastries).

 I hand-rolled the pastries, but you can also use a pasta machine.
 You want the dough to be very thin, about 1/16th of an inch.
 If it is too thick, then the pastries will become too dark and not have the desired crisp texture.
-I fried the pastries to a light golden color for personal preference, but a deeper medium golden will create a richer taste.
+A deeper medium golden will create a richer taste.